itchio/itch/docs/development/coding-style.md

 eventually we'll share code between the client and the main site, it makes sense to keep using `snake_case` everywhere.

-> That means the same component can have a `getInitialState` method
+> That means the same component can have a `componentDidMount` method
 > (implementing a React callback) and a `render_uploads` method
 > (internal method).